 03 of 10

-Kheema or minced meat can be made with any meat you prefer, although the most popular is ground beef.
+Masala kheema or minced meat can be made with any meat you prefer, although the most popular is ground beef.
 This dish is extremely versatile.
-You can tweak a change to the masala, which can result in a great new taste each time.
-Or, once it's done, you can fill it in bread for a tasty paratha dish.
+You can tweak a change to the masala, which can result in a great new taste each time, or once it's done, you can fill it in bread for a tasty paratha dish.

 04 of 10